koorb-archive/koorb.github.com/_posts/2012-10-05-here's-to-the-crazy-ones.md

 <hr>

-I do hope Apple have some life left without Steve, I'm desprite to see a update to the iMac.
-As much as I love my iPhone I hope Apple are not leaving the profesionals in the dust =s I do miss Steve's product launces.
+I do hope Apple have some life left without Steve, I'm desperate to see a update to the iMac.
+As much as I love my iPhone I hope Apple are not leaving the professionals in the dust =s I do miss Steve's product launches.